Sunset Bain: Fictional character biography

 Having failed to decode the intricacies of Jocasta's A.I., Sunset decided to hire Tony Stark to investigate.
 As Stark was already employed otherwise, Sunset hired the new War Machine to destroy his current employers.
 After Iron Man defeated Fin Fang Foom, Baintronics took the contract for transporting the beast's massive bulk.
 Using this as an in, Sunset asked Tony to work for her again.
 Growing suspicious, Stark accepted in order to learn more.
 Stark then freed Jocasta and persuaded the new War Machine to stop working for Sunset Bain.

 Later, Sunset hired Taskmaster to sabotage a Stark Enterprises operation.
 In lieu of paying him, she betrayed him to the police.
 In retaliation, the Taskmaster instigated a war between the Triads and Baintronics.
 He even managed to shoot Sunset in the shoulder.
 As of the end of the mini-series, the hostilities between the two were unresolved, but aside from their enmity, the status quo was mostly restored.

 She was shot several times by the Punisher, but has since resurfaced as an opponent of Machine Man again.

-During the "Opening Salvo" part of the "Secret Empire" storyline, Sunset Bain in her Madame Menace attire was recruited by Baron Helmut Zemo to join the Army of Evil.
+During the "Secret Empire" storyline, Sunset Bain as Madame Menace was recruited by Baron Helmut Zemo to join the Army of Evil.

 As he went on a globetrotting journey, Arno Stark met Sunset Bain.
-He joined up with Sunset Bain's company Baintronics in a plot to steal data from Stark Unlimited.
+He joined up with Bain's company Baintronics in a plot to steal data from Stark Unlimited.